almatmz/StudentManagementSystem/README.md

 - **Repository Pattern** – Separates data access logic and abstracts DB operations using Spring Data JPA.
 - **Service Layer Pattern** – Business logic is encapsulated in services to decouple it from controllers.
-- **Factory Pattern** *(Optional depending on your implementation)* – If you used dynamic object creation logic for DTO or response handling.
 - **Dependency Injection** – Built-in via Spring’s `@Autowired` and constructor injection.

 ### ⚙️ Java Features Used